celineguler/myblog/_posts/2024-03-16-Surface-Plasmon-Polaritons.md

-__SURFACE PLASMON POLARITONS__
+__EXCITATIONS of SURFACE PLASMON POLARITONS__

-SPPs are basically electromagnetic waves traveling along a metal-dielectric interface.
+SPPs are electromagnetic modes propogating along a metal-dielectric interface.